 So, I reviewed the Saucony Kinvara here last month.
 My one complaint about that shoe is that because it’s so light for a neutral cushioning running shoe, it will wear out on you in 200-300 miles.
-This prompted me to wish that Saucony made a similar shoe–light and cushiony–that maybe a little extra cushioning and durability.
-And that’s when I was introduced to the Saucony Zealot ISO.
+This prompted me to wish that Saucony made a similar shoe–light and cushiony–that maybe had a little extra cushioning and durability.
+And that’s when I found the Saucony Zealot ISO.

-I’d heard murmurs here and there about the Zealot, but after taking them for a test-run this week, I’m wondering why there isn’t a whole lot more buzz around this road-ready shoe.
-It’s just a few grams heavier than the Kinvara (Men’s Zealot: 8.3 ounces; Men’s Kinvara: 7.7 ounces), it’s got noticeably more cushioning, and the upper hugs your foot with plush padding.
+I’d heard murmurs here and there about the Saucony Zealot.
+But after taking them for a test-run this week, I’m wondering why there isn’t a whole lot more buzz around this road-ready shoe.
+It’s just a few grams heavier than the Kinvara (Men’s Saucony Zealot: 8.3 ounces; Men’s Saucony Kinvara: 7.7 ounces), it’s got noticeably more cushioning, and the upper hugs your foot with plush padding.
 And like the Kinvara, it’s got a mere 4mm heel to toe drop, so it’s another ideal candidate for midfoot running.